 Mr. Whitmer’s article titled “Claim Construction in Patent Cases: A Question of Law?” published in Landslide Vol. 2, No. 6 in July/August 2010 was cited in the dissenting opinion in the recent Phillips en banc decision in the U.S. Court of Appeals for the Federal Circuit.

 In 2000, the National Law Journal named Mr. Whitmer one of the top 10 litigators then practicing with firms whose principal offices were New Jersey-based, saying, "Mr. Whitmer has appeared before the Supreme Court of New Jersey four times and won all four cases, including one that helped create the law interpreting the New Jersey Business Corporation Act and another, while representing two large media entities, that established rules for the press in court."
 He has also been listed for many years in Who's Who in American Law.
 Mr. Whitmer has been honored as a 2012 Top Rated Lawyer in Commercial Litigation by Martindale-Hubbell in the Litigation Special Report issue of The American Lawyer and Corporate Counsel magazines.
-Mr. Whitmer was recognized as a New York "Super Lawyer" in 2018 and the seven years immediately preceding by Super Lawyers magazine.
-He was named an "IP Star" in 2018 and the five years immediately preceding by Managing Intellectual Property magazine.
+Mr. Whitmer was recognized as a New York "Super Lawyer" in 2022 and the 11 years immediately preceding by Super Lawyers magazine.
+He was named an "IP Star" in 2023 and the ten years immediately preceding by Managing Intellectual Property magazine.
 Mr. Whitmer is AV Preeminent® rated by Martindale-Hubbell.*

 Successfully defended Victorinox Swiss Army, Inc. against claims of infringement of a patent related to a geographic search function in the Eastern District of Texas.
 Matter settled.
 GeoTag Inc. v.
 Where 2 Get It Inc. et al., No. 11-0175 (E.D.
 Tex. filed Mar.
 15, 2011).